chengjianhua/packages-scripts/README.md

 should be installed as one of your project's `devDependencies`:

 ```
-npm install --save-dev cjh-scripts
+npm install --save-dev packages-scripts
 ```

 ## Usage

-This is a CLI and exposes a bin called `cjh-scripts`.
+This is a CLI and exposes a bin called `packages-scripts`.

 ## Motivation